- This event has passed.

 Snacks

-Snacks and drinks will be provided by Roots&Co, an outlet of Roots Café, the café located at Blackthorpe Barn, 2 minutes’ drive away.
+Snacks and drinks will be provided by Roots&Co, an outlet of Roots Café.

-Roots&Co will be serving coffees, teas, cold and iced drinks, sausage rolls, vegan rolls, crisps, loaded strawberries, traybake cakes, ice creams and other snacks.
+You can buy coffees, teas, cold and iced drinks, filled bagels, sausage rolls, vegan rolls, crisps, loaded strawberries, traybake cakes, ice creams and other snacks.
+The menu can be seen in the image gallery below.

-Beer and Prosecco will also be available, as well as ice cream for dogs.
+Beer and Prosecco will also be available (excluding Mondays), as well as ice cream for dogs.

-You are welcome to bring your own picnic with you too.
+You are welcome to bring your own picnic with you to the sunflowers too.

 Dogs

-Please make sure that your dog doesn’t spoil the enjoyment of other visitors at the event or block any passageways.
+Please make sure that your dog doesn’t spoil the enjoyment of other visitors at the event.

 No Smoking